-• Supports the attraction and retention of world-class talent and reflects the value of the individual, their skills and experience.
+· Supports the attraction and retention of world-class talent and reflects the value of the individual, their skills and experience.

-• A proportion of the Chairman's annual fee may be used for the monthly purchase of Diageo ordinary shares, which have to be retained until

-• Fees are reviewed in light of market practice in the FTSE 30, excluding financial services companies, and anticipated workload, tasks and

-• The Chairman and Non-Executive Directors do not participate in any of the company's incentive plans nor do they receive pension contributions or benefits.
-Their travel and accommodation expenses in connection with attendance at Board meetings (and any tax thereon)

-• The Chairman and the Non-Executive Directors are eligible to receive a product allowance or cash equivalent at the same level as the

-• All Non-Executive Directors have letters of appointment.
+- Fees for the Chairman and Non-Executive Directors are normally reviewed every year. - A proportion of the Chairman's annual fee may be used for the monthly purchase of Diageo ordinary shares, which have to be retained until the Chairman retires from the company or ceases to be a Director. - · Fees are reviewed in light of market practice in the FTSE 30, excluding financial services companies, and anticipated workload, tasks and potential liabilities. - The Chairman and Non-Executive Directors do not participate in any of the company's incentive plans nor do they receive pension contributions or benefits.
+Their travel and accommodation expenses in connection with attendance at Board meetings (and any tax thereon) are paid by the company. - The Chairman and the Non-Executive Directors are eligible to receive a product allowance or cash equivalent at the same level as the Executive Directors. - All Non-Executive Directors have letters of appointment.
 A summary of their terms and conditions of appointment is available at www.diageo.com.
 The Chairman of the Board, Javier Ferrán, was re-appointed on 6 October 2022 for a three-year term, terminable on three months' notice by either party or, if terminated by the company, by payment of three months' fees in lieu of notice.

-• Fees for Non-Executive Directors are within the limits set by the shareholders from time to time, with an aggregate limit of £1,750,000, excluding
+Fees for Non-Executive Directors are within the limits set by the shareholders from time to time, with an aggregate limit of £1,750,000, excluding the Chairman's fees.